microflo/microflo/doc/how-it-works.md

     gcc -o .....

 An initial graph can be specified (as .json or .fbp).
+Can be created using a visual tool like [Flowhub](http://flowhub.io) or DrawFBP.

     # examples/blink.fbp
     timer(Timer) OUT -> IN toggle(ToggleBoolean)